Manoj-152/Deep-Learning-CV-Hackathon/Face Recognition/README.md

 ## Accuracies on final model (best.ckpt)
 Accuracy for predicting match between faces : 86 %

 Accuracy for predicting mis-match between faces : 83 %

+(Calculated by using evaluate.py on the validation set)

 ## A Description of the code